 The main stumbling block in digital photography is that all the menus and choices are baffling, especially to the novice.
 There are just too many things to set and adjust, like image size, image quality, ISO, white balance, that most people keep their cameras on full automatic mode all the time.

-Start with some essentials, like file size and image quality
+Start with some basics, like picture size and quality

 In the days of film, a point and shoot camera meant just that.
 No fuss, no muss, just pick up the camera, stick in the film, point, and shoot.
 Take your film to the lab, and as the old Kodak saying goes, “You push the button, we do the rest.”
 With digital photography there are several menus and camera functions to scroll through before you start taking any photos.
 To get the best images from your camera, it’s good to understand what all the functions mean and do.

 This post explains and gives examples of what the various quality (or compression) settings for jpg files mean on your camera.
 Your camera typically has two settings that have to do with the capture of the images.
 They are picture size and image quality.

 - 4×6 inch print: 800 x 1200 pixels